Grey subsets of Polish spaces: Grey sets

-One may further restrict graded subsets to values in $[0,1]$ (in which case we define $\mathbold0_A = \langle A,0,1 \rangle$), or extend to $[-\infty,\infty]$, since these are isomorphic ordered sets, equipped with the order topology, choosing one or the other has essentially no effect on most of our results.
+One may restrict grey subsets to values in $[0,1]$ (in which case we define $\bzero_A(x) = 1$ when $x \notin A$), or extend to $[-\infty,\infty]$.
+Since these are isomorphic ordered sets, equipped with the order topology, choosing one or the other has essentially no effect on most of our results.